-There is now a large literature looking at models for higher frequency data, focusing on macroeconomic news announcements, endogenous volatility and micro-structural features (see Baillie and Darcorogna, 1997, and references therein).
-By examining the micro foundations of virtually continuous asset trading, these models are able to consider how macroeconomic news impacts in the short run on the level of asset prices and on their underlying volatility.
+There is now a large literature with models that focus on macroeconomic news announcements, endogenous volatility, and microstructural features (see Baillie and Darcorogna (1997) and references therein).
+By examining the microfoundations of virtually continuous asset trading, these models are able to consider how macroeconomic news impact in the short run on the level of asset prices and on their underlying volatility.

-A useful framework to explain some key features of asset price data with high frequency data is the generalised autoregressive conditional heteroscedasticity (GARCH) model (for example, see Bollerslev, 1987, Nelson, 1991).
+A useful framework, to explain some key features of asset price data with high frequency data, is the generalized autoregressive conditional heteroscedasticity (GARCH) model (for example, see Bollerslev, 1987; Nelson, 1991).
 These main features are that the conditional means and variances of asset prices tend to exhibit a high degree of persistence, so that any news impacts may evaporate only after a relatively long run.
-In addition, there may be asymmetry in the effects of positive and negative innovations on conditional variances (which can be readily explained by the existence of biased dynamic hedging providing floor value insurance).
+In addition, there may be asymmetry in the effects of positive and negative innovations on conditional variances.